 - Piped Water, Piped Sewer, Refuse Collection, Airport, Police, 911 Dispatch, Fire/EMS, Library, Community Center, Visitor's Center, Roads, Golf Course, Planning & Zoning, Parks & Recreation

 - Palmer lies on the Glenn Highway.
-Commercial airlines serve the Ted Stevens Anchorage International Airport, but the Palmer Municipal Airport supports private and chartered services with two paved airstrips, one at 6,009' long by 100' wide and the other at 3,617' long by 75' wide.
+Commercial airlines serve the Ted Stevens Anchorage International Airport.
+The Palmer Municipal Airport supports private and chartered services, as well as freight service aircraft and the State Division of Forestry's fire bomber operations.
 There are several privately-owned airstrips in the vicinity.
 Float planes may land at nearby Finger Lake or Wolf Lake.
-The Alaska Railroad connects Palmer to Whittier, Seward, or Anchorage for ocean freight delivery.
+The Alaska Railroad connects Palmer to Whittier, Seward, and Anchorage for ocean freight delivery.

 - State Ferry